Disaster Recovery Advocate

 Tadra Martin joined DRNC in 2015 and leads the intake team.
 Although originally from South Carolina, Martin is a proud Tar Heel.
 She received her bachelor’s degree from the University of North Carolina at Chapel Hill and her law degree from Vanderbilt Law School.
 For over five years, she represented low-income individuals in various areas of civil law as a staff attorney at Legal Aid of North Carolina.
 Prior to joining DRNC, Martin conducted unemployment appeals hearings as a legal specialist at the NC Division of Employment Security.
 At DRNC, Martin’s work is focused on ensuring high-quality information and referral services and timely responses to service requests.

 Andrea Martinez, a native of Raleigh, N.C., joined DRNC in 2018.
-Her work focuses on advocacy and investigation within the education system.
+Her work focused on advocacy and investigation within the education system until 2020, when she joined the investigations and monitoring team as an Investigator.
 Martinez earned her bachelor’s degree in child development at Brigham Young University in Idaho.
 Afterwards, she moved to San Francisco with AmeriCorps in their partnership with Prevent Child Abuse California.
 In California, she worked with children with delays and disabilities as a teacher, coordinator, and developmental therapist.
 She continued that work after returning to North Carolina.
 Martinez is pursuing her master’s degree in education from UNC-Wilmington.
 Outside of work, Martinez likes to read, try the most delicious restaurants in the Triangle, and attend to her two dog’s every whim.

 Director of Development & Communications